-Johnston Terminal is a four-storey Heritage Building constructed in 1929 and completely restored in 1993 for retail and office tenancies.
-Johnston Terminal is located at the Historic Forks Site, a major Winnipeg tourist attraction, and home of the newly constructed Canadian Museum for Human Rights.
-Johnston Terminal is comprised of 73,114 square feet of leasable area and is 92.9% occupied.
-Main floor and second floor tenants are retailers, including the Old Spaghetti Factory and Finn McCues; the third and fourth floors are home to office tenants such as the Government of Canada and the Teachers' Retirement Allowance Fund.
+Johnston Terminalis a four-storey Heritage Building constructed in 1929 and completely restored in 1993 for retail and office tenancies.
+Johnston Terminal is located at The Forks, a historic site and major tourist attraction in Winnipeg, and home of the newly constructed Canadian Museum for Human Rights.
+Johnston Terminal is comprised of 73,114 square feet of leasable area and is 67.0% occupied.
+Main floor and second floor tenants are retailers, including the Old Spaghetti Factory and Kite and Kaboodle; the third and fourth floors are leased to office tenants such as the Government of Canada and the Teachers' Retirement Allowance Fund.